Why Not Repurpose Content of Your Popular Posts?

 There you have it!

-Repurposing content that your readers have already shown that they enjoyed is a great way to attract more engagement from the work you’ve already done the first time.
-This not only helps you grow your reach and engagement, but you’ll also find out more about what your target audience will engage with.
+Repurposing content that has a lot of views and comments that your readers have already seen and enjoyed is a great way to attract more engagement from the work you’ve done the first time.
+This not only helps you grow your reach and engagement, but you’ll also learn more about what your target audience will engage with.
 And help you know what they really want from you.

-You know Social media is about growing relationships.
-That means taking time to plan out what you post and why.
+You know, Social Media is about growing relationships.
+That means taking time to plan out what you post and why.promote content

-1. It was first posted onto my Facebook Page, with transcripts
+1. It was first posted on my Facebook Page, with transcripts

 3. You also see the video in this blog post